Amagi Station

-Amagi Station (甘木駅, Amagi-eki) is a name shared by two separate railway stations located closed to each other in Asakura, Fukuoka, Fukuoka Prefecture, Japan.
+Amagi Station (甘木駅, Amagi-eki) is a name shared by two separate passenger railway stations located close to each other in the city of Asakura, Fukuoka, Fukuoka Prefecture, Japan.
 The larger of the two stations is the eastern terminus of the Amagi Railway Amagi Line and is operated by the Amagi Railway (also called Amatetsu), a third sector public-private partnership corporation.
 Slightly to the east, about 150 metres away and just across a traffic roundabout is the northern terminus of the Nishitetsu Amagi Line which is operated by the private Nishi-Nippon Railroad (also called Nishitetsu).